OD: Dreams, Ambition and insecurities

 "Silence is the only protection a colored woman can count on.
 And now that I finally learned to tell my story, I can't be silent anymore "

-This line out of everything being said was the one that screamed at me because I feel like girls, especially girls are still trained to be quiet because we don't want to fall into that ghetto, loud, having an attitude stereotype.
+This line out of everything being said was the one that screamed at me because I feel like girls, especially black girls are still trained to be quiet because we don't want to fall into that ghetto, loud, having an attitude stereotype.
 So a lot of us try to hold ourselves to different standards to prove our intelligence and then we get called an Oreo (which is highly offensive).

 All of this adds to my anxiety because I don't know how people see me, I don't know how many people will take what I want seriously and I don't know how many people will discredit my goals but then try to create the same thing.